Mario Korbel: Biography

 Korbel was a member of the National Sculpture Society.
 He was elected into the National Academy of Design in 1937 as an Associate member and became a full Academician in 1944.

-He died March 31, 1954 in Manhattan, New York City.
+He died on March 31, 1954, in Manhattan, New York City.

 Works

-His sculpture can be found at:
+His sculpture can be found at below sites, as well as at several sites in the Czech Republic.